Autism and Eating Disorders: Autistic Traits & Food Challenges

 People with autism can manage their sensory sensitivity to specific foods.
 However, the process may be complex and highly individualized.
 Food avoidance might not be an issue for some and can often be worked around.
 However, if avoidance results in nutritional deficits or social concerns (like the person wanting to eat at a restaurant but not being able to), steps can be taken to address the situation.

-Unique challenges people with Autism may have in navigating eating disorders
+Challenges people with Autism may have with eating disorders

-If you are a parent of a child with ASD or want to support a loved one with autism and an eating disorder, below are a few ways to offer guidance.
+If you are a parent of a child with autism or want to support a loved one with autism and an eating disorder, below are a few ways to offer guidance.

 Routines